tact1m4n3/pocket-vpn/README.md

 ## Features :sunglasses:
 - Fast
 - Reliable
-- Not that Secure (:exclamation: do not use for sensitive information, *yet*)
+- Not that Secure (:exclamation: do not use it for sensitive information, *yet*)

 ## Support :ok_hand:
 - MacOS (server and client)